department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/mental-health/depression.md

 You may still be able to get care:

-- **If you’ve served in a combat zone,** get free, private counseling, alcohol and drug assessment, and other support at one of our 300 community Vet Centers.
+- **If you’ve served in a combat zone,** get free private counseling, alcohol and drug assessment, and other support at one of our 300 community Vet Centers.
 [Find a Vet Center near you](/facilities/).
 - **If you’re homeless or at risk of becoming homeless:**
   - Visit our website to learn about VA programs for Veterans who are homeless.
-[Visit www.va.gov/homeless](https://www.va.gov/homeless/).
+[Learn about our homelessness programs](https://www.va.gov/homeless/).
   - Contact the National Call Center for Homeless Veterans at 877-4AID-VET (<a href="tel:+1-877-424-3838">877-424-3838</a>) anytime day or night.
 A trained VA counselor will offer information about VA homeless programs, health care, and other services in your area.
 The call is free and confidential (private).
   - Call or visit your local VA Community  Resource and Referral Center.
 Even if you don’t qualify for VA health care, our staff can help you find non-VA resources you may qualify for in your community.
 [Find your local Community Resource and Referral Center]( https://www.va.gov/HOMELESS/Crrc.asp).